Come see the new Mifflin County Wireless offices for yourself!

 The only stone ever removed from Lincoln’s tomb can be found at the base of this monument.

 100 Years Old Today

 Since I was a kid, I have always been fascinated and curious about anything that flies.
 Everything from birds, planes, helicopters, kites, rockets, butterflies, you name it...if it is in the air, I will stop and look at it.

 If I hear a plane, I will stop and look up.
 My office sits near a helipad, and as soon as I hear the distinct sound of a helicopter, I stop whatever I am doing to watch it come or go.
 Birds soaring high in the sky can distract me just about anytime or anywhere.

 I love being a pilot, and the feeling you get every time the wheels of the plane leave the ground.
 Being in a hot air balloon floating above the ground is peaceful to me.
 It is fun to dangle your legs in the air when parasailing.
 Skydiving out of an airplane is exhilarating to me!

 Flying a kite makes me feel like a kid.
 Throwing a frisbee is relaxing.
 Flying a model plane or helicopter brings me joy.
 I am excited to launch model rockets.

 -- WARNING --

-None of these blog posts have been edited or proofread by an editor.
+Most of these blog posts have not been edited or proofread by an editor.
 You may find words misspelled, improper grammar, and incorrect punctuation.
 Sometimes the words may not even make sense.
 When I post something here, I am merely expressing my feelings.
 If you don't know my story, you must know I have a learning disability, and I don't always see and hear words the same as most.